Maillard reaction

 The reactive carbonyl group of the sugar reacts with the nucleophilic amino group of the amino acid and forms a complex mixture of poorly characterized molecules responsible for a range of aromas and flavors.
 This process is accelerated in an alkaline environment (e.g., lye applied to darken pretzels; see lye roll), as the amino groups (RNH3+->RNH2) are deprotonated, and hence have an increased nucleophilicity.
 This reaction is the basis for many of the flavoring industry's recipes.
 At high temperatures, a probable carcinogen called acrylamide can form.
 This can be discouraged by heating at a lower temperature, adding asparaginase, or injecting carbon dioxide.

 In the cooking process, Maillard reactions can produce hundreds of different flavor compounds depending on the chemical constituents in the food, the temperature, the cooking time, and the presence of air.
 These compounds, in turn, often break down to form yet more flavor compounds.
-Flavour scientists have used the Maillard reaction over the years to make artificial flavors.
+Flavorists have used the Maillard reaction over the years to make artificial flavors, the majority of patents being related to the production of meat-like flavors.
+According to chemistry Nobel Prize winner Jean-Marie Lehn "The Maillard is, by far, the most widely practiced chemical reaction in the world".